Kelechi-Okorie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 8-true_knowledge - Script that prints the result of the addition of 128 with the value stored in the environment variable name TRUEKNOWLEDGE followed by a new line
-File 9-divide_and_rule - Script that prints the result of POWER divided by DIVIDE followed by a new line File 10-love_exponent_breadh - Script that displays the result of BREATH to the power LOVE File 11-binary_to_decimal - Script that converts a number from base 2 to base 10
+File 9-divide_and_rule - Script that prints the result of POWER divided by DIVIDE followed by a new line File 10-love_exponent_breadh - Script that displays the result of BREATH to the power LOVE File 11-binary_to_decimal - Script that converts a number from base 2 to base 10File 12-combinations - Script that prints all possible combinations of 2 loower case letters , except oo